yunxiaomr/yunxiaomr.github.io/_pages/about.md

 - [Oct.
 2022] The Champion Award on CCL2022@CMRC, Chinese Information Processing Society of China (CIPS), in 2022.
 - [Jun.
 2022] The First Class Award Scholarship of the Graduate School, Shanxi University, in 2022.
 - [Jun.
 2021] The First Class Award Scholarship of the Graduate School, Shanxi University, in 2021.
 - [Jun.
 2021] The Outstanding Graduate Student (Master Research Student).

+  # 📝 Services
+- Annual Meeting of the Association for Computational Linguistics (ACL) 2024-2025 Reviewer.
+- ACM Knowledge Discovery and Data Mining (KDD) 2025 Reviewer.
+- The Conference on Empirical Methods in Natural Language Processing (EMNLP) 2025 Reviewer.
+- The International Conference on Database Systems for Advanced Applications (DASFAA) 2025 Volunteer.
+- International Joint Conference on Neural Networks (IJCNN) 2025 Reviewer.

 # 📖 Educations
 - *2022.09 - 2026.06 (now)*, School of Computer and Information Technology, Shanxi University.
 Ph.D.
 Student.